 Study: Livestock grazing can benefit struggling bird species

-Matthew Brown, Associated Press Updated 6:47 pm, Sunday, March 26, 2017 BILLINGS, Mont. - A new study disputes a widely-held view that livestock grazing is largely incompatible with a ground-dwelling bird that has suffered a dramatic population decline across its 11-state range in the U.S. West.
+A new study disputes a widely-held view that livestock grazing is largely incompatible with a ground-dwelling bird that has suffered a dramatic population decline across its 11-state range in the U.S. West.
+Late-season grazing leaves in place for longer the grasses and other vegetation that sage grouse nest in, increasing their breeding success, researchers concluded.

 Add your comments below